 Influence is such an important privilege.
 Today anyone who is on social media is an influencer and the world is their platform.
 In some cases that has proven to be a dangerous thing.
-Especially during this pandemic, some of these platforms have been sending fear into our hearts.
+Especially over the last two years, some of these platforms have been sending fear into our hearts.

 For Christians, it is so important that we are using our platforms – all our platforms – to point others towards God.
 As women, in particular, we have many platforms of influence – our children, our husbands, co-workers, not to mention our friends.
 For many of us, our mothers have been the most powerful influencers in our lives, especially in our early years.
 If you are a mother, recognize that your influence in your child’s life is a very special privilege.

 We have a privileged position, being in the center of so many important relationships.
 Right now, we might be able to use our influence to bring a feeling of much-needed peace and calmness into the lives of those we love.

 Abigail was a woman in the Bible who knew how to use her influence and it served her well.
 Abigail was married to a man named Nabal.
 He was a horrible man, but she was kind, quick, and intelligent.
 It was Bible times so women had very little identity beyond their husbands.
 There was no such talk in town as Abigail is a wonderful, godly woman, but her husband is no good… The reputation of the whole household was riding on the reputation of the head of the household.

 Abigail knew that she was the only one who could calm the storm that was about to come down on her family and servants.
 Previously David had shown generous hospitality to Nabal’s shepherds, but when David asked for food and shelter for him and his men, Nabal would not even acknowledge that he knew who David was.
 He was rude and obnoxious.
 David was angry and told his men to strap on their swords and 400 men plus David were headed to attack Nabal and all his household.